ouspg/CompSec/Lab3_ChipWhisperer/README.md

 11. Switch to Results tab and execute the attack_cpa-py script

 __What to do to complete this task?__

-Explain shortly how the correlation power analysis works.
+**Explain shortly how the correlation power analysis that you just performed works.**

 **TIPS & TRICKS**
-If you are interested logic behind breaking AES encryption, you can find more detailed information about inner workings of attack script from tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack)
+* If you are interested logic behind breaking AES encryption, you can find more detailed information about inner workings of attack script from tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack)

 # Level 3

+Level 3 tasks are harder than previous ones.
+Basic understanding of Python is recommended when doing these tasks.

 ## **Password bypass with power analysis**
 In this task you will extract password from secure device by analyzing the power traces of device when it processes your login attempts.
 You will also learn how to use python scripts to control ChipWhisperer software.